Getting Started with Hyperspectral Image Processing

 Hyperspectral imaging measures the spatial and spectral characteristics of an object by imaging it at different wavelengths.
-The wavelength range extends beyond the visible spectrum and covers ultraviolet (UV) to long wave infrared (LWIR) wavelengths.
-The most popular are the visible, near-infrared and mid-infrared wavelength bands.
-An hyperspectral imaging sensor acquires several number of images with narrow and contiguous wavelengths within a specified spectral range.
-Each of these contain more subtle and detailed information.
+The wavelength range extends beyond the visible spectrum and covers from ultraviolet (UV) to long wave infrared (LWIR) wavelengths.
+The most popular are the visible, near-infrared, and mid-infrared wavelength bands.
+A hyperspectral imaging sensor acquires several images with narrow and contiguous wavelengths within a specified spectral range.
+Each of these images contains more subtle and detailed information.
 The different information in the various wavelengths is particularly useful in remote sensing applications, such as identification of vegetation, water bodies, and roads, as different landscapes have distinct spectral signatures.

 Hyperspectral image processing involves representing, analyzing, and interpreting information contained in the hyperspectral images.